Robley D. Evans (admiral): Commander-in-Chief – North Atlantic Fleet

 On 31 March 1905, a 13-gun salute was fired by the battleship USS Maine at Pensacola, Florida, as the flag of Rear Admiral Robley D. Evans, Commander-in-Chief of the North Atlantic Fleet, was broken at the main mast.
 The fleet sailed on 7 May 1905 for Hampton Roads, Virginia.
 Admiral Evans returned to his alma mater the United States Naval Academy at Annapolis, Maryland, on 30 October 1905.

 The British Fleet under command of Prince Louis of Battenberg arrived at Annapolis.
 On 1 November 1905, the Prince visited Evans on Maine.
 Admiral Evans gave Prince Louis a tour of the Naval Academy and battleship Maine.
 A reception by Evans was held later in the week on the Maine for Governor Edwin Warfield of Maryland.

 Admiral Evans on the flagship Maine sailed on 7 November 1905 from Annapolis to New York.
 Admiral Evans stayed on board Maine during repairs from 20 November 1905 to January 1906.
 After winter quarters in Guantanamo Bay, Cuba, on 3 May 1906, Evans returned the fleet to New York.
 On 2 September 1906, the Maine anchored next to the presidential yacht Mayflower off Oyster Bay, Long Island.
 President Theodore Roosevelt came on board Maine to confer with Evans.
 Admiral Evans on the Maine departed New York on 28 December for winter quarters in Cuban waters.
 On 15 April 1907, Evans' flagship Maine returned to Hampton Roads.
 On 16 April 1907, Evans hauled down his flag on the Maine and then hoisted it on the battleship Connecticut, flagship for the world cruise.

 The Great White Fleet

 Rear Admiral Evans commanded the Great White Fleet 16 April 1907 from Hampton Roads, Virginia, in its passage from the Atlantic Ocean through the Straits of Magellan to the Pacific Ocean, where he was relieved of command in San Francisco, California, 9 May 1908, because of ill health.

 Admiral Evans retired from the Navy upon reaching the mandatory retirement age of 62 on 18 August 1908.

 He died in Washington, DC, on 3 January 1912.

 Honors

-Rear Admiral Evans was entitled to the Civil War Campaign Medal, Sampson Medal, and Spanish Campaign Medal.
+Rear Admiral Evans was awarded the Civil War Campaign Medal, Sampson Medal, and Spanish Campaign Medal.

+On November 6, 1878 he was elected as a first class companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States and was assigned insignia number 1863.
+On February 1, 1882 he transferred to the District of Columbia Commandery as a charter member.
+In 1888 he became a companion of the Pennsylvania Commandery of the Military Order of Foreign Wars.

+Legacy

 Two destroyers, USS Evans (DD-78), launched 30 October 1918, and USS Evans (DD-552), launched 4 October 1942, were named in his honor.

 Evans Avenue in San Francisco is named for him.
+Evans Street in Newport, Rhode Island is also named for him.